Important information on how Council operates

 The purpose of councils is to provide the community with effective local and democratic government.

-The Lismore City Council area is represented by 11 elected Councillors, including the popularly elected Mayor, who holds office for a four-year term.
+The Lismore City Council area is represented by 11 elected Councillors, including the popularly elected Mayor, who will hold office until September 2024.

 For electoral purposes, there are two voting methods available for use in local government elections.
 Our Council has opted to use the 'undivided' method where residents and ratepayers in the Lismore LGA vote for any of the nominated candidates.